-Friday evening Shabbat services begin promptly at 6:00 pm.
-Please make sure to call the Temple before making arrangements for a family dinner to confirm the time of the service.
+Friday evening Shabbat services begin promptly at 6:30 pm.
+Candle lighting takes place in the lobby at 6:25.
+Please make sure to call the Temple before making arrangements for a family dinner to confirm the time of the service, as one Shabbat a month, the time changes to 7:00.
 We also recommend calling a month prior to the service to reconfirm as changes occasionally are made to the service schedule.
-Your family will need to arrive 15 minutes prior to the start of the service when you will meet in Rabbi Lustig’s study.
+Your family will need to arrive 15 minutes prior to the start of the service.

 Saturday morning Shabbat services begin promptly at 10:30 am and end around noon.
-The b’nei mitzvah families should arrive no later than 10:00 am when they will meet in the Rabbi’s study.
-Please request that your guests arrive a few minutes before the service begins so they may seat themselves prior to the start of the service.
+The b’nei mitzvah families should arrive no later than 10:00 am when they will meet the Rabbi and Cantor in the Rabbi’s study.
+Please request that your guests arrive a few minutes before the service begins so they may seat themselves before the start of the service.

-Saturday afternoon Shabbat/Havdalah services begin promptly at 5:30 pm and end around 7:00 pm.
-The b’nei mitzvah families should arrive no later than 5:00 pm when they will meet in the Rabbi’s study.
-Please request that your guests arrive a few minutes before the service begins so they may seat themselves prior to the start of the service.
+Saturday afternoon Shabbat/Havdalah services begin promptly at 5:00 pm and end around 6:30 pm.
+The b’nei mitzvah families should arrive no later than 4:30 pm when they will meet the Rabbi and Cantor in the Rabbi’s study.
+Please request that your guests arrive a few minutes before the service begins so they may seat themselves before the start of the service.

 Videos and photographs by professional videographers and photographers are allowed from the balcony of the Kaufmann Sanctuary and in the back of the Albert and Shirley Small Chapel.
 The videographer and photographer must be stationary in a single spot throughout the service so as not to distract from the service.
 Also, flash photography is not permitted nor are extra lights for a video.
 If you choose to take pictures ahead of time, either before the service or before or after a rehearsal, you will need to coordinate your time with one of the Rabbinic Assistants.
 Please call 202-362-7100 in advance to schedule your appointment.